20 Practical Coding Tips to Master Excel VBA

 End Sub

-The above code is a faulty one.
-Because it is trying to call Msbox function but this function is nonexistent.
+The above code will generate a runtime error because it is trying to call Msbox function, but this function has not been defined.

 Logical Error

-The most challenging form of faults to find are logical ones.
-These mistakes are not due to runtime or syntactic faults.
-Instead, they happen whenever you make a logical error in your script and do not get the desired outcome.
+The most challenging form of errors to identify are logical errors.
+These mistakes are not due to runtime or syntactic faults, they as result of a logical error in your script, and cause incorrect outcomes rather than error messages.

-If you’re just starting out with VBA and have wondered why your script is so sluggish, an overabundance of may be to blame.
-The selection procedure is a likely culprit.
-When working with vast volumes of data or loops, object selection is avoided until absolutely essential.
-Using the select method to work with elements in VBA is tedious and rarely useful.
-An abundance of is typically found in recorded macros.
-Therefore, it is crucial that you acquire the skills to recognize and sidestep these techniques.
+If you’re just starting out with VBA and have wondered why your script is so sluggish, an overabundance of selected objects may be to blame, with the selection procedure a likely culprit.
+When working with vast volumes of data or loops, avoid object selection unless or until absolutely essential.
+Using the Select method to work with elements in VBA is tedious and rarely useful.
+Therefore, to master VBA coding, it is crucial that you acquire the skills to recognize and sidestep these techniques.

-In the code below, we can see that the code has to select a specific cell in the worksheet.
+In the inefficient code below, a specific cell in the worksheet must be selected.

-Below code is a bad example of it, here it selects the sheet, then range, then values. after this, it will save the values in the variable. which takes almost 4 separate lines to complete.
+The code selects the sheet, then the range, then the values, then it saves the values in a variable.
+This process takes almost 4 separate lines to complete.

 Object Selection Must Be Kept Minimum VBA coding tips in Excel

-Here, we got the whole 4 lines worth of code in a single line.
+Instead, we can combine the whole 4 lines worth of code into a single line, making the code neater and faster.

-18. Take Advantage of Macro Sharing Across Workbook
+Tip 18 – Take Advantage of Macro Sharing Across Workbooks

-We all had the impression that macros can only run in the workbook that is open.
-But this is not the case, you can work across multiple workbooks at the same time.
-If you have macros saved in one of your workbooks and open another, then you can use the macro saved in the first workbook.
-This way you can share the macro file across the workbook.
+Contrary to popular belief, macros can work across multiple workbooks at the same time.
+If you have macros saved in one of your workbooks and open another, then you can use the macros saved in the first workbook in the second.
+This is a simple way to share macros across workbooks.

-The preceding advice is useful for a wide variety of workplace endeavors; however, it is especially pertinent to programming and, hence, VBA for Excel.
-Errors and omissions in your code will be found during testing, and any runtime exceptions will be caught by your error handling.
+This advice is pertinent to a wide variety of workplace endeavors, however it is especially pertinent to programming, and hence VBA for Excel.
+Testing will identify errors and omissions in your code, and any runtime exceptions will be caught by your error handling.
+Test often, and comprehensively.
+It’ll save time and headaches down the line.

 Read More: How Different Is VBA from Other Programming Languages